 Panorama Route Towns & Highlights

 This town sits at the foothills of the Long Tom Pass.
-The start of the Panorama Route is just outside of town before the pass, so it’s a popular place to drive through.
-There’s beautiful scenery from waterfalls and rivers to rolling hills in close proximity to the town, which makes it a good base for exploring the Panorama Route as well as Kruger National Park further afield.
+The Panorama Route starts just outside Lydenburg, so it’s a popular place to drive through.
+The scenery that greets you is beautiful–from spectacular waterfalls to rolling hills.
+Its close proximity to town makes it a good add-on to Kruger safaris, being just 1hr and 30min away from Kruger National Park.

 A forested town on the banks of the Sabie River, Sabie is nestled within the Drakensberg Escarpment.
-The town is known for its beautiful nature and abundant waterfalls, with 10 just within the town vicinity and more further afield.
+The town is known for its beautiful nature and abundant waterfalls, with 10 just within the town vicinity and further afield.
+Eight of the most spectacular waterfalls in South Africa’s Mpumalanga Province are connected via the Sabie Waterfall Route.

 A small town that was set up in the 1880s during the gold rush and which now serves as one of the main towns along the Panorama Route.
 Graskop is the perfect base for exploring some of the region’s most beautiful attractions and lookout points.
 Its streets are also lined with pancake and biltong stores which are popular with tourists.

-Mac Mac Falls (and 3km Secretary Bird Trail): These 65 metre high falls have been made a National Monument.
-They are the perfect falls to swim and paddle around with deep pools at the base of the falling water which you can pay to enter.
-You can also take the Secretary Bird Trail through indigenous bush alongside the pools.
+(and 3km Secretary Bird Trail): These 65-metre-high falls have been made a National Monument.
+They are the perfect falls to swim and paddle around, with deep pools at the base of the falling water, which you can pay to enter.
+You can also take the Secretary Bird Trail through the indigenous bush alongside the pools.

-God’s Window: A viewpoint from the height of around 700 metres, where the world seems to open up in front of you as you look across the escarpment to the Lowveld.
-You can follow a trail to the highest point and one of the best vistas in the area.
+A famous natural landmark on the edge of a 700-metre cliff, here the world seems to open up right in front of you as you look across the edge of the Great Escarpment.
+The cliff edge stretches for about 250km, and you can follow a trail to the highest point for views of the magnificent vista.

 This 25km long canyon is the third-largest in the world and has been formed over millions of years of rivers cutting deep into the escarpment of the Drakensberg.

 Aside from these fun Blyde River Canyon facts, it’s an incredible natural landmark and offers some of the best Panorama Route activities and opportunities to get out in nature in South Africa.
-From viewpoints to amazing spots like the potholes, Blyde River Canyon walking trails, there’s plenty to do here.
+From viewpoints to amazing spots like the potholes, walking trails, there’s plenty to do here.

-Bourke’s Luck Potholes: Just 35km north of Graskop, the potholes are a natural water feature that marks the start of the Blyde River Canyon, South Africa.
-The naturally made potholes have formed over thousands of years and are like carved out swirling whirlpools.
+Just 35km north of Graskop, the potholes are a natural water feature that marks the start of the Blyde River Canyon, South Africa.
+The naturally made potholes have formed over thousands of years and are like carved-out swirling whirlpools.
 There’s a short walk to the potholes from the visitors’ centre.

-Three Rondavels: Three stunning, gigantic peaks of quartzite and shale standing 700 metres above the surrounding landscape.
-There is an incredible Blyde River Canyon viewpoint which looks across to the Three Rondavels for a perfect photograph.
+Three stunning, gigantic peaks of quartzite and shale stand 700 metres above the surrounding landscape.
+There is an incredible Blyde River Canyon viewpoint, which looks across to the Three Rondavels for a perfect photograph.
 It’s one of the most popular Panorama Route attractions.

 Kadishi Trail: This 2km hike into the ravine of the canyon is a great option for any age and fitness level.
 It’s dotted with falls, swimming holes and picnic opportunities making it one of the best Blyde River Canyon activities.